The Role of Proprioceptive Deficits, Psychosocial Factors and Inflammation in Pregnancy-related Pelvic Girdle Pain (PROFit)

-The Role of Lumbar Proprioceptive Deficits and Psychosocial Factors in Pregnancy-related Pelvic Girdle Pain: a Follow-up Study in Multiparous Pregnant Women
+The Role of Lumbar Proprioceptive Deficits, Psychosocial Factors and Inflammation in Pregnancy-related Pelvic Girdle Pain: a Follow-up Study in Multiparous Pregnant Women

 A large proportion of pregnant women develop pregnancy-related low back and/or pelvic girdle pain (PPGP), which often does not recover spontaneously postpartum.
-As a result, 10% of women with PPGP still reports complaints a decade after delivery.
-The prevention and treatment of PPGP are thus crucial.
+As a result, 10% of women with PPGP are thus crucial.
 However, the underlying mechanisms of PPGP are still poorly understood.
-The main objective of this study is to investigate whether lumbar proprioceptive deficits, a disturbed body perception at the lumbar spine and psychosocial factors (incl. pain-related fear of movement, depression, anxiety and stress) are associated with (1) a reduced postural control and (2) the development and/or persistence of PPGP in multiparous women during the first and third trimester of pregnancy, and six weeks and six months postpartum.
+The main objective of this study is to investigate whether lumbar proprioceptive deficits, a disturbed body perception at the lumbar spine, psychosocial factors (incl. pain-related fear of movement, depression, anxiety and stress) and increased serum concentrations of specific inflammatory mediators are associated with (1) a reduced postural control and (2) the development and/or persistence of PPGP in multiparous women during the first and third trimester of pregnancy, and six weeks and six months postpartum.

 Study Overview